Propecia 1mg (Finasteride)

 NOTE: After selecting this product, you will need to complete a short assessment, so we can make sure this medication is suitable for you.

 Buying Propecia Online

 You can buy Propecia (or Finasteride 1mg) online from our Online Doctor.
 You just need to fill in an assessment form so we can see if Propecia is suitable for you.
 Once you have completed your order, our doctor will review to see if a prescription can be issued.
-If approved, this will be passed to our UK registerd online pharmacy, to dispense and dispatch your medication.
-If for any reason your order for Propecia is not approved, you will receive a notificatoin and full refund on your order.
+If approved, this will be passed to our UK registered online pharmacy, to dispense and dispatch your medication.
+If for any reason your order for Propecia is not approved, you will receive a notification and full refund on your order.

 Generic Propecia | Finasteride

 Propecia’s active ingredient is Finasteride 1mg.
 Knowns as 'Generic Propecia', Finasteride is available generically, saving you money on your treatment.
 This is because Propecia is the original branded version of the drug.
 Usually, the original brands are more expensive than their generic counterparts.
 It should not be thought however that the generic version is less effective.
 Medically, both Propecia and Finasteride 1mg are the same.

 What does it do?

 Propecia works by preventing testosterone from being converted to the hormone dihydrotestosterone (DHT).
 This allows the hair follicles to regain their normal size.
 Studies have shown Propecia can increase hair growth, and can also improve how people think their hair looks.
 It can take three to six months of treatment with Propecia before an effect is seen, and improvement may be seen for up to 5 years after you start taking it.
 Unfortunately, however, the balding process usually resumes within six to 12 months if treatment is stopped.